 Some routines might be for things you do every day – for example, getting ready for bed.
 These routines might involve things like having a bath, putting on pyjamas, brushing teeth, going to the toilet, reading a story and going to sleep.
-You do these in the same order each night.
+You do these in the same order each day.

 Other routines can be weekly or occasional ones.
-Examples might be going to the park a few times a week, going to playgroup on Tuesdays or doing the shopping on Wednesdays.
+Examples might be going to the park a few times a week, going to playgroup on Tuesdays, or doing the shopping on Wednesdays.

 There’s no rule about how many or what kind of routines you should have.
 What works well for one family might be too strict and structured for another.

 Why routines are good for children with disability, autism or other additional needs

 An organised and predictable home environment helps children feel safe and secure, including children with disability, autism or other additional needs.
 Routines can be especially helpful when things are stressful or when children are going through difficult stages or experiences.

 Also, if your child with disability needs to take medicine or do other medical procedures regularly, a routine for this will make it easier for everyone to remember.

 And family routines can also be a way for your child to develop new skills.
 For example, if your child has a goal to work on communication skills and taking turns, you could remind them a few times during dinner that it’s their turn to talk about what happened at kindergarten.

 If your child has complex needs, you might need to carry out most of their routine care.
 But your child will still enjoy and benefit from being part of your daily routines.